 A group of doctors and pharmacists from the Texas Drug Utilization Review board look at the formulary on an ongoing basis.
 Only drugs that are safe, effective, and affordable are included.
-The formulary, PDL list, and what is needed for approval are decided by the Texas Vendor Drug Program (VDP) at the Texas Health Human and Services (HHSC).
+The formulary, PDL list, and prior authorization criteria are all decided by the Texas Vendor Drug Program (VDP) at the Texas Health Human and Services (HHSC).